In our Pipedrive vs Insightly review, we’ll be looking at two great platforms to improve your customer relationship management.

 Which one you choose will be down to your individual preferences, as they are so similar in a lot of ways.

 Where Pipedrive excels is its simplicity – it was designed to be clear and easy to use, with minimal fuss and clutter.
-This could work well for your sales team, as it saves wasting time teaching everyone how to use a complex platform.
+This could work well for your sales teams, as it saves wasting time teaching everyone how to use a complex platform.

 It has a lot to offer in terms of features, with automation to save time on repetitive tasks, a sales chatbot to capture leads automatically, and syncing of sales activity calendars within the sales team; you can expect to save a lot of time using Pipedrive.